-International Lesbian Visibility Day is an important holiday to celebrate annually on April 26, and it’s more than just a day for lesbian women.
+International Lesbian Visibility Day is an important holiday celebrated annually on April 26.
+It’s more than just a day for lesbian women.
 It’s about celebrating the rights of all individuals who identify as part of the LGBTQIA+ community.
-This Lesbian Visibility Day, let us take a moment to recognize how far we’ve come in terms of acceptance and representation – but also remember that there is still so much work to be done.
+This Lesbian Visibility Day, let us take a moment to recognize how far we’ve come in terms of acceptance and representation—but also remember that there is still so much work to be done.

 In this blog post, you’ll learn why Lesbian Visibility Day matters, what ways you can show your support on this special day, who should participate in celebration activities and events online or offline, plus other similar holidays throughout the year.
 So join us as we explore International Lesbian Visibility Day – from its history and significance right through to practical tips for making it meaningful.